joyceful-lee/BlackJack/README.md

 # Simple BlackJack Player

 This project emulates a single player vs. a dealer for BlackJack.
 You can bet chips, stay, and hit (the basic features).
-It's not the fanciest, but it does the job.
+It's not the fanciest, but it does the job. :black_joker:

 ## How To Play
 After running, input how much money you want to start with in the pop-up.